Guide to Transferring ISAs

 Shawbrook Cash ISA Options

-Shawbrook offers Easy Access and Fixed Rate Cash ISAs with a minimum balance of £1,000 and a maximum account balance of £250,000.
+Shawbrook offers Easy Access and Fixed Rate Cash ISAs with a minimum balance of £1,000.
+The maximum account balance for a Fixed Rate Cash ISA is £250,000 and for an Easy Access Cash ISA is £500,000.

 Fixed Rate Cash ISAs provide a guaranteed interest rate for a fixed term, with withdrawals before maturity subject to an early exit charge.